Particular/docs.particular.net/transports/msmq/routing_content_msmqtransport_[1,).partial.md

 {{NOTE: When using instance mapping:

 * The settings will have no effect on **audit and error queues**.
-* **publishing**: The publisher will publish messages only to endpoint instances that have subscribed to the events, ignoring the settings in the mapping file (the adress of the subscriber that was provided in the subscription messgae will be used).
+* **publishing**: The publisher will publish messages only to endpoint instances that have subscribed to the events, ignoring the settings in the mapping file (the address of the subscriber that was provided in the subscription message will be used).
 * **subscribing**: Subscription messages will be sent to all publisher instances listed in the instance mapping file.
 }}